Planning a Trip

-In this article I write about some of the decisions I had to make about destinations and accommodation before going on my road trip.
+In this article I write about some of the decisions I had to make about destinations and accommodation while organising a road trip across Europe.

 Figuring out where to go and what to do

 While I was on my road trip I went to see a very famous landmark.
 The landmark was nice enough.
 Sadly, over the years it's turned into a massive tourist trap.
 Coach load upon coach load of tourists, ridiculous crowds, all trying to get that photo of themselves with the landmark.
 And a small army of people trying to sell them crappy tourist trinkets.

 There are many famous landmarks that are so amazing you can forgive the insane crowds, but this definitely wasn't one of them.
 Not my idea of fun.
 So why did I go there?
 Because it's on all of the lists of top places to visit in that particular country!

 Before I went, I did my research.
 I read the comments on Google maps from people that had actually been there.
 There were red flags.
 People who described the crowds, who said it wasn't worth it.
 But I ignored them.
 I wanted to tick that landmark off the list.
 It was a bad choice.

 Isn't hindsight great!
 The thing is, until we've actually been somewhere, we see these places through other peoples eyes.
 Often travel writers, the random websites we find on Google, friends or family.
 Very few of the places I've travelled to have been anything like how I imagined them.
 Some better, some worse, mostly just different.
 You can probably guess what I learned from visiting that famous landmark.
 Pay attention to the red flags!

 It's tough, especially on your first few holidays.
 You feel like you have to stuff your trip full of famous tourist attractions.
 I'm certainly guilty of doing that.
 It reminds me of a comedy movie, I forget the name, where the father drags his family around tourist attractions all day religiously following an itinerary, while his family were bored out of their minds.